-“Northern Ireland Opera comes back to life with Puccini… this is an admirably atmospheric and lively show, updated to the 1920’s and stage by NI Opera’s new artistic director Cameron Menzies’.
+“Northern Ireland Opera comes back to life with Puccini… this is an admirably atmospheric and lively show, updated to the 1920s and staged by NI Opera’s new artistic director Cameron Menzies.”
 Read full review here

 The Irish Times ★★★★

 ‘La bohème: Well-paced and rewarding night at the opera’ Read full review here